tkozakas/telegram-bot/README.md

 # Telegram Bot

 Telegram bot implemented in Java, using Spring Boot and the Telegram Bot API.
 This bot supports a variety of commands to interact with different functionalities.
+Uses this api [Meme-api](https://github.com/tomas6446/meme-api) to get memes, news, and so on.
 Below is a list of available commands and descriptions:

 - `/start` - Start the bot.
 - `/help` - Display the list of available commands.